Drivers in the Military in Alaska

 If your home state offers an extension on motor vehicle registrations while you are out of state, be sure to inquire as to whether you will need to file any paperwork with them or carry an extension form with your registration card.

 Be advised: If you do choose to register your vehicle in Alaska, you must submit a completed military affidavit (Form 828) with your registration request, so that the motor vehicle registration tax on your vehicle may be waived.
 You will need a separate affidavit for each vehicle you register.

 When your renewal is due, as long as you are still stationed on active duty in Alaska but remain a resident of your home state, you will need to submit one of the following forms with your registration renewal notice in order to have the tax waived:

 - A LES not more than 90 days old showing your home of record to be a state other than Alaska.

 Your vehicle will be subject to the local emission requirements if you reside in the Municipality of Anchorage.
-(I/M Testing in the Municipality of Anchorage is scheduled to end March 1st, 2012.
-Residence of the MOA who renew their registration before March 1st, 2012 are required to have an emission inspection.)
+(I/M Testing in the Municipality of Anchorage ended March 1st, 2012 and in Fairbanks January 1st, 2010)

 If you are stationed out of state, and your license will expire while you are gone, you are not required to renew it until you return to Alaska.
 Your driver license will remain valid until: